kiran7902/power-outage-analysis/README.md

 ---

-## Baseline Model
+# Baseline Model

 For my baseline model, I built a linear regression model that used features that were more straightforward.
-I used the number of customers affected, residential, commercial, and industrial electricity prices, and the population of the state.
+After initially trying to predict raw outage duration wiht my model and being unsuccessful (R^2 < 0.01), I decided to log transform outage duration to see if that would improve my model.
+I did this because there are some huge outliers within outage duration that completely throw off the model.
+The RMSE was 2.122 log-minutes, which means that on average our model is off by e^2.1 or 8.17 times.
+This is not great, because it means that if the outage duration was 100 minutes, this model may predict anywhere between 12 minutes and 800 minutes.

 After training the model, I measured its performance using two metrics: R^2 and RMSE.
-The R^2 score was very low at 0.038 which means that
+The R^2 score was very low at 0.038 which means that only about 4% of the variation which is not a good result.
+I converted the RMSE back to minutes to make it easier to understand and found that it was 3625 minutes, which is also not great.

 <iframe